alphagov/govuk-developer-docs/source/manual/ask-for-help.html.md

 - monitors the GOV.UK hosting platform and applications, and works to fix any issues
 - calls on experienced members of other teams to assist in incidents
 - deploys changes on behalf of teams that don’t have sufficient access
-- supports the software and processes that deploy code
 - triages technical issues and recommends when to escalate to a site reliability engineer

 The GOV.UK developer community (#govuk-developers):